jordanonuma/zBlockchain_Foundations_by_ConsenSys_Academy/README.md

-# Final: Decentralized Price Feeds Especially Intended for Proof of Stake Tokens
+# Final: Decentralized Price Feeds by First Niching Down to Proof of Stake Tokens
 ### What is the business case, area, or topic that this use case applies to?

-This set of smart contracts’ goal is to provide a metric for Proof of Stake token security by quantifying the value of the token identified by the market.
+This set of smart contracts’ goal is to provide a metric for Proof of Stake token security by properly incentivizing a continuous, decentralized set of markets to quantify the value of the staking token.

 ### What problem are you trying to solve?
 What is the value created by solving this problem?

 Staking tokens are becoming increasingly used in design mechanism for dApp security.
 Security is gained by incurring a financial penalty to the user for deviant behavior larger than any financial reward possible, where deviant behavior is defined by the protocol.

-Financial penalties are doled by slashing a fraction of, or in some cases the full amount, of collateral the user staked.
+Financial penalties are made by slashing a fraction, or in some cases the full amount, of collateral the user staked.
 Currently, this loss is either denominated in: 1) other tokens; 2) some fiat amount using an exchange API aggregator such as coinmarketcap.com; or 3) some combination of (1) and (2).

 The problem with each of these methods are detailed as follows:
 - Method (1) may not have a denomination of much relevance to the audience.
 As an exaggerated example, if you’re asked 0.1 units of unobtainiumorz for 1 ETH, this would be a slightly humorous joke but difficult sell for many reasons.